buildbot/buildbot/master/docs/manual/concepts.rst

 The :class:`BuildRequest` contains one :class:`SourceStamp` specification per codebase.
 The actual process of running the build (the series of :class:`Step`\s that will be executed) is implemented by the :class:`Build` object.
-In this future this might be changed, to have the :class:`Build` define *what* gets built, and a separate :class:`BuildProcess` (provided by the Builder) to define *how* it gets built.
+In the future this might be changed, to have the :class:`Build` define *what* gets built, and a separate :class:`BuildProcess` (provided by the Builder) to define *how* it gets built.